 - 2 7oz cans chipotles in adobo sauce

 - 1 small red onion

 - 1/2 tsp salt

 - Pulse until combined and it reaches desired consistency.

 What’s your favorite type of salsa?
 Or do you have a salsa combination you’d like me to try?
 Let me know down in the comments section below.
-While you’re here, be sure to subscribe with your email in the box on the right so you can stay up-to-date with all of our great recipes and DIYs.
+While you’re here, be sure to subscribe with your email so you can stay up-to-date with all of our great recipes and DIYs.
 Find us on Facebook and Pinterest, too!